 Coarse, Curly Hair

 You need a shampoo that softens hair while minimizing frizz.
-We've found creamy, moisturizing shampoos work best for this hair texture.
-Look for wheat germ oil, shea butter and nut oils (almond and macadamia, for example) in your shampoos.
+Creamy, moisturizing shampoos work best for this hair texture.
+Look on the ingredients list for wheatgerm oil, shea butter and nut oils (almond and macadamia, for example) in your shampoos.
 Silicones and glycerin also work for deep hydration.
 These tend to coat the hair shaft, trapping water inside.

 Conditioners: More than any other hair type, women with coarse, curly hair must condition every time they shampoo.
 Look for an ultra-moisturizing conditioner made especially for coarse hair.
 Once a month use a hot oil treatment.
 For extra-dry hair, use an intense moisturizing treatment every 2 weeks.